writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### RocketSign and Binders

-In this section, we define key terms related to RocketSign and Binders:
+In this section, we provide definitions for terms related to RocketSign and Binders:

 - **RocketSign and Binders:** This service enables customers to sign documents and invite others to do the same.
 A binder is a digital container that stores information about the document and tracks all related activities.